Estimated reading time: 4 minutes

-Dwarf planet Ceres will brighten over the next few weeks and you can see it for yourself with binoculars or a small telescope.
+Dwarf planet Ceres has been brightening over recent weeks and you can now easily see it for yourself with binoculars or a small telescope.
 Here’s how to find Ceres.

 Ceres, which lies in the asteroid belt and was the first of these bodies to be discovered, is easy to locate because it lies in a particularly recognisable part of the sky.

-Over the next couple of months, Ceres will track directly across the well known V-shaped pattern of the Hyades star cluster.
+Over the next few weeks, Ceres will track directly across the well known V-shaped pattern of the Hyades star cluster.